A simple fix for an outdated problem

 This version is NSW-only.

-How do alerts get delivered?
+How do updates get delivered?

-Alerts are sent by SMS and email.
+Updates are sent by SMS and email.
 SMS is short.
 Email gives more detail on what is being proposed and why timing matters.

 Is this legal advice?